TimG27/MRI-recon/BART-in-container.md

 apptainer shell -W /home/timothy/bart-container/workdir/ -C -B /home/timothy/bart-container container1.sif
 ```

-* -W sets the working directory
+* -W sets the working directory.
-* -C tells Apptainer not to mount the default directory
+* -C tells Apptainer not to mount the default directory.
-* -B asks to specifically mount the provided directory
+* -B asks to specifically mount the provided directory.
 This will open an interactive shell.
 Here, you can download packages or install other libraries.

 ```commandline